List of Ocean's characters: Debbie

 She is a concierge at The Bank in Thirteen, and after being promised a managing function in a hotel in Macau, agrees to help the crew in a variety of small ways in their elaborate con, thus functioning as an inside-(wo)man.

 Debbie is played by Olga Sosnovska.

 Bobby Caldwell

 Mentioned in the first two films as a legendary con artist and personal friend of the likes of Reuben and Danny, Bobby Caldwell is Linus's father.
 It is revealed in Thirteen that he works as an FBI-agent specializing in casino fraud cases.
 This provides what his son Linus calls "the greatest cover of all time."
 He uses this cover to assist the team in placing rigged gaming equipment in the Bank Casino and assist his son to steal the "Five Diamond" necklaces.

 Caldwell is played by Bob Einstein.

+Charmaine

+An exotic dancer who is attending medical school.
+Rusty, who has a past acquaintance with Charmaine's mother and coworker, hires Charmaine to pickpocket a casino employee's security badge in Eleven.